nsnam/bake-git/doc/source/bake-over.rst

 Prerequisites
 =============
  First of all Bake is implemented in Python, so Python is required.
-Bake wraps a series of commands to make the life of the user's easier.
-However, it is required to have installed in the machine the third part tools used to download and build the modules.
+Bake wraps a series of commands to make the life of the user easier.
+However, it is required to have installed in the machine the third party tools used to download and build the modules.
 The user can verify the missing tools by calling 'bake.py check'.
 | > bake.py check
  First of all, Bake is developed in python, so to run Bake you have to have python on your machine.